by Lara Dunning

 Get Sweet on Whidbey Island Wines

-There are two more wine events on Whidbey Island, Savor Spring Food, Wine & Spirits Tour in May, and in November, Autumn on Whidbey.
-To find out more and see upcoming dates visit the website.
+The association has two other wine events on Whidbey Island, as well.
+They are the Savor Spring Food, Wine and Spirits Tour in May, and in November, Autumn on Whidbey.
+To find out more and see upcoming dates visit their website.

 About the Author: Lara Dunning has a serious passion for small towns, history, food and light adventure.
 She has over 100 published travel articles, and on Small Town Washington & Beyond she shares her stories about small town traveling.